ArchibaldW/simple-react-modal-library/README.md

 ## Props

-This commponents have 3 props :
+This components have 3 props :

 - _text_ (string) : The Text inside modal
 - _show_ (boolean) : Is the modal is shown or not